billba/PowerApps-AI-Components/README.md

 Another way to use the camera control is to regularly stream images from the camera. **Be aware that if you adopt this approach you may run through AI credits at an accelerated rate.** First, set the `Stream rate` of your camera control to `5000`.
 This value is in milliseconds, which means you will get a new image every 5 seconds.
 You can adjust this up or down, but vision AI models can take a few seconds to run, so there is a limit to how frequently you can usefully update the image.
 Next, set the `OnStream` property to `Set(frame, Self.Photo)`.
 You should see your image control(s) update at the rate you set, and the component will update after that. **Again, be aware that you may be charged AI credits for each image run through the AI model** so you will probably want to add application logic to turn the streaming on and off, especially when developing your app.

+Another approach to streaming would be to place your classification or bounding boxes component directly over the camera itself.
+This is more space-efficient but you run the risk of confusing or misleading users because the results of the AI model will often lag behind what the camera is currently showing.
+This is why I prefer the live camera + captured image pattern.

-These two methods can be used separately or together.
+Selection and streaming can be used separately or together.
 For instance you can automatically stream a new image every minute, but also let the user click on the camera whenever they see something interesting.

 ## Building your own custom components

 Feel free to use any or all of these components in your apps, with the understanding that they are not officially supported by Microsoft.
-You can also modify them as you see fit, or create your own and redistribute them as you see fit.
+You can also modify and/or redistribute them as you see fit, subject to the [MIT license](./LICENSE).
+Finally, I strongly encourage you to build your own components using these as inspiration.
+If you do, I further encourage you to share them with the Power Apps community on GitHub!

-If you look into how these components were implemented you will see that they rely heavily on the Power Apps `HtmlText` control.
-That's because each uses features of HTML and CSS that Power Apps controls do not natively support, such as rounded rectangles.
-They programatically generate HTML code using the `Concat` and `Concatenate` Power Fx functions, among others.
+Power Apps lets you examine custom components to see how they were implemented.
+You will see that these rely heavily on the `HTML Text` control.
+That's because each uses CSS features that Power Apps controls do not natively support, such as rounded rectangles.
+The `HtmlText` property programatically generates HTML code using the `Concat` and `Concatenate` Power Fx functions, among others.
+Going from Power Apps data structures to HTML is imperfect, which is why most colors are specified using CSS color values rather than native Power Apps colors.

 ## Stay in touch

-Please [email me](mailto:billba@microsoft.com) to let me know if these components meet your needs or not.
+Please file an issue or [email me](mailto:billba@microsoft.com) to let me know if these components meet your needs or not.
 The Power Apps team would love to know what you're doing (or would like to do) with AI, and what new capabilities would make your goals easier to achieve!